Mitcaz17/Vehicle_Insurance_Fraud_Detection_Final_Project/README.md

 - We handled missing values using two functions: One to find them, and one using KNNImputer to impute them.

-- The FraudFound column is being used as our target variable, since this is the value we're attempting to predict.

 #### Feature Selection and Train_Test_Split

 - Some unnecessary columns were dropped after exploratory analysis, including Week of Month, Deductible, AddressChange-Claim, and RepNumber.

-- Using a For Loop, we dropped numerical features with a correlation of above 0.8, since those features would make the algotithm more complex without adding significant information.
+- Using a For Loop, we dropped numerical features with a correlation of above 0.8, since those features would make the algorithm more complex without adding significant information.

 - The FraudFound column is being used as our target variable, since this is the value we're attempting to predict.